KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 ### Publishing

 Now an immutable log of article publish events.
 The public will be able to see the last published version of an article.
-This means you can publish an earlier revision to 'rollback' an article.
+This means it is possible to publish an earlier revision to 'rollback' an article.

 Note the timestamp when an article was published or deleted is distinct from when the revision was created.
 Readers are probably more